NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 8. Analyze VAD tree, XOrderModuleList, and E/IAT to look for hidden modules and other inconsistencies.

-9. TCP/IP Port Utilization by Process
+9. TCP/IP Port Utilization by Process.
+Track when/which processes bind to ports

 10. Explorer/edge webview DLL usage (embedded web)